nully31/OpenMP-vs-OpenACC/README.md

 * `gcc`: The basic GNU C Compiler.
 * `gcc` with NVIDIA PTX: You have to build gcc with this feature enabled in home directory, otherwise change the path in Makefile accordingly.
 For details, see https://kristerw.blogspot.com/2017/04/building-gcc-with-support-for-nvidia.html.
 * `PGI Compiler` and `nvcc`: These come with NVIDIA HPC Software Development Kit.
 For details, see https://developer.nvidia.com/hpc-sdk.
+* `BLAS` and `CBLAS` libraries: It is used for SGEMM validation.
+For details, see http://www.netlib.org/blas/.

 ## Misc.
 These OpenMP and OpenACC offloading codes should work on the LLVM/Clang compiler (Although the OpenACC implementation is still in progress and it's translated to OpenMP directives internally [1], therefore might cause some issues), but I haven't tried it yet.